Very Warm for May

 It was a very competitive season on Broadway.
 One month after Very Warm for May opened, Cole Porter's Du Barry Was a Lady, DeSylva and Henderson's George White's Scandals and Rodgers and Hart's Too Many Girls all opened.
 Very Warm for May is a quintessential "lost musical from the 1930s" because of its enduring score by two Broadway legends and its surprisingly quick disappearance from the theatre scene.

-In 1984, recordings of the original cast performances from 1939 were discovered and which were assembled to form a long playing (LP) album and thus became the oldest Original Broadway Cast Recording.
+In 1984, recordings of the original cast performances from 1939 were discovered and were assembled to form a long playing (LP) album and thus became the oldest Original Broadway Cast Recording.
 With notes by Gerald Bordman, the album received a Nomination for a Grammy Award in 1985 as Best Cast Show Album.
 It was subsequently released as a compact disc and later became available on iTunes.
 The recordings, however, are actually from a promotional radio show and not an attempt to faithfully record the full score.
 Several songs from the show are missing, and "All the Things You Are" appears four times on the collection.

 Very Warm for May was transferred (loosely) to the silver screen for the MGM movie Broadway Rhythm (1944) with only "All the Things You Are" retained from the musical and the plot rewritten yet again.
 The actor George Murphy plays snippets of songs from the original score while seated at a piano awaiting the arrival of leading lady Ginny Simms.

 Stephen Sondheim has cited Very Warm for May as an inspiration for his interest in the musical theater.
 Sondheim saw the original production at the age of nine.

 Hammerstein refused to allow productions of Very Warm for May after Kern's death.
 In 1985, however, the Hammerstein and Kern estates finally authorized a performance by a small New York company, followed in 1994 by a Carnegie Recital Hall concert (with full orchestrations).
 San Francisco's 42nd Street Moon theatre performed it as a staged concert a year later in 1995.
 In May 2010, 42nd Street Moon produced a fully staged version at the Eureka Theatre, subsequently making it the West Coast premiere.